oyindonesia/external-api-docs/source/includes/_disbursement_response_code.md

 ---------- | -------
 201 | Request is Rejected (User ID is not Found)
 202 | Request is Rejected (User ID is not Active)
-429 | Request Rejected (Too Many Request to specific endpoint) 990 | Request is Rejected (Invalid Format)
+257 | Request is Rejected (Disbursement with the same Partner Tx ID is still in process) 429 | Request Rejected (Too Many Request to specific endpoint) 990 | Request is Rejected (Invalid Format)